An Ultimate Guide to Software Test Plan Document:

-In the previous article we have seen that in a practical QA project, we started with the SRS review and Test scenario writing – which is actually the step 2 in the STLC process – the test design, which involves details on what to test and how to test.
+In our earlier tutorial, we came to know that in a practical QA project, we started with the SRS review and Test Scenario writing – which is actually the 2nd Step in the STLC process.
+The Test Design involves the details on what to test and how to test.

 |SDLC Phase||Test planning activity|